Stat184-Spring2026/Sec-4_CP_Pragya_Shradha_Sania_Anish/README.md

 ---

 ## Current Plan
-This project explores the relationship between PM2.5 air pollution levels and asthma prevalence across U.S. states from 2016–2026, with a focus on trends during and after COVID-19.
+This project explores the relationship between PM2.5 air pollution levels and asthma prevalence across U.S. states from 2016–2020, with a focus on trends during COVID-19.

-We will clean and merge datasets from the EPA and CDC, create key variables (e.g., average PM2.5 and asthma rates by state and year), and conduct exploratory data analysis using visualizations such as scatterplots, time series, and maps.
+We will clean and merge datasets from the EPA, ArcGIS, and CDC, create key variables (e.g., average PM2.5 and asthma rates by state and year), and conduct exploratory data analysis using visualizations such as scatterplots, time series, and maps.

 Our team will divide responsibilities across data cleaning, visualization, and analysis, then collaborate to interpret findings and produce a final reproducible report using Quarto.